Cruise Ship Profiles

 seabourn cruise ship photo courtesy of Seabourn

-The Seabourn Legend is identical to her sister ships Seabourn Pride and Seabourn Spirit, the latter gaining attention when she was attacked by pirates off the coast of Somalia, in November 2005.
-Like her sister ships, the Seabourn Legend is fitted with a Long Range Acoustic Device (LRAD), designed as a non-lethal method to fend off attackers.
+The Seabourn Legend is identical to her sister ships Seabourn Pride and Seabourn Spirit.
+Like her sister ships, the Seabourn Legend is fitted with a Long Range Acoustic Device (LRAD), designed as a non-lethal method to fend off attackers after the Seabourn Spirit was attacked by pirates off the coast of Somalia.

 Specifications